 As our pets age, their mobility is likely going to decline.
 But this doesn’t mean our senior dogs don’t require any exercise.
-In fact, maintaining an active lifestyle will help decrease the onset of ailments, such as arthritis and muscle loss.
-Although your older dog might not be chasing the ball as fast or as far as he used to, there are still many ways to engage your aging pup with safe physical activity.
+In fact, maintaining an active lifestyle can help decrease the onset of conditions such as arthritis and muscle loss.
+Although your older dog might not be chasing the ball as fast or as far as they used to, there are still many ways to engage them in safe physical activity.

-Exercise helps keep their minds occupied, their weight healthy, and their bodies strong, in addition to proper nutrition of course.
-Regardless of what physical limitations your dog may have, there is always something fun to do that helps maintain his optimal well-being.
+Exercise helps keep their minds occupied, their weight healthy, and their bodies strong, in addition to proper nutrition, of course.
+Regardless of what physical limitations your dog may have, there’s always something fun to do that helps maintain their optimal well-being.

 Walking a Senior Dog

 Almost every dog loves going for a walk, and this rarely changes, regardless of age.
 Walking is an excellent, low-impact exercise that promotes a healthy body and mind for both you and your dog.
 As your dog ages, you’ll want to pay attention to your pace, the weather, and how your dog seems to feel during and after the exercise.
-Elderly dogs are more sensitive to changes in temperature — either too hot or too cold—so it’s important to make sure they are comfortable throughout your walk.
+Older dogs are more sensitive to changes in temperature — either too hot or too cold.
+It’s important to make sure they’re comfortable throughout your walk.
 Be conscious of the climate and the time of day to prevent overheating or frostbite.

 Also, keep in mind that footing will have an impact on your dog’s walking ability.
-Grass and sand are recommended surfaces, whereas asphalt and gravel should be avoided — especially in warmer temperatures, as it could harm your dog’s paw pads.
+Grass and sand are ideal surfaces.
+But, you may want to asphalt and gravel, especially in warmer temperatures, as it could harm your dog’s paw pads.

-If you notice your pup is stiff after your walk, you might want to take a few steps back (quite literally!) and shorten your outings.
-Most important, make sure you both enjoy the day and get to experience new sights, smells, and the fresh air.
+If you notice your dog is stiff after your walk, you might want to take a few steps back (quite literally!) and shorten your outings.
+Make sure you both enjoy the day and get to experience new sights, smells, and the fresh air.

 Is it Safe For Senior Dogs to Swim?